 How to Talk about Native Nations: A Guide

-Using appropriate terminology to talk about Native nations shows respect for nations’ sovereignty.
-It also contributes toward Native narrative change.
-Because language is so important we decided to create an online guide.
+Using appropriate terminology to talk about Native nations shows respect for nations’ sovereignty and contributes to Native narrative change.
+Because language is so important we've created an online guide.

 Native Governance Center hosted “Language Matters: How to Talk about Native Nations” on May 12, 2021.
 The event featured moderator Dr. Twyla Baker and panelists Wizipan Little Elk, Bryan Pollard, and Margaret Yellow Bird.
-View the recording from our event in our Resources library.
+A recording of the event is at the bottom of this page.

 Using appropriate terminology to talk about Native nations shows respect for nations’ sovereignty.
 It also contributes toward Native narrative change.
 Because language is so important (and we’ve received so many great questions about it from our community over the years), we decided to create an online guide.